Drawbotics/eslint-plugin-deprecated-props/README.md

 ## VSCode
 Depending on your personal configuration, you can enable vscode to report deprecation usage through the plugin.
 If you already have the ESLint plugin installed and enabled, the deprecation rules should work automatically.

-If you _don't_ like to have the ESLint plugin running in VSCode (e.g. because you already have the Typescript parser enabled) then you can do the following:
+If you _don't_ like to have the ESLint extension running in VSCode (e.g. because you already have the Typescript parser enabled) then you can do the following:
 1. Install the ESLint plugin
 2. Either create a workspace settings file for your project, or edit your global settings if you want this plugin to work automatically when the `@drawbotics/eslint-plugin-deprecated-props` is installed locally (note: eslint in vscode will complain if it's not installed)
 3. Use the following configuration (essentially the same as above):